ruboerner/FEMT2D/README.md

 >> demo.driverWeaver
 ```
 which loads a triangular mesh, and evaluates the response of two quarter-spaces for a given period at predefined observation points.
-A few typical plots, such as profiles of apparent resistivities, phases, and magnetictransfer functions will be generated.
+A few typical plots, such as profiles of apparent resistivities, phases, and magnetic transfer functions will be generated.

 ## Folder structure